Phon van den Biesen

 Phon van den Biesen is a specialist in the field of Governmental Tort-law, Government liability (compensation for damages and planning costs), protection of nature and environmental law, human rights, the laws of war and peace, and related areas of law.
 These cases involve legal assistance in civil and administrative areas of law in which International and European law, in addition to Dutch law, play a dominant role.

 From late 1993 until the end of February 2007 Phon van den Biesen represented Bosnia and Herzegovina, as its Deputy-Agent and Counsel, before the International Court of Justice in The Hague in Bosnia’s Genocide case against Serbia.
 This case was submitted in 1993.
 He also represented Djibouti, again as its Deputy-Agent and Counsel, in its case against France, also before the International Court of Justice (from mid-2006 to early June 2008).
+Currently he represents the Republic of the Marshall Islands before the International Court of Justice, and acts as its Co-Agent and Counsel in the three cases that the RMI submitted at the International Court of Justice.
+The topic is nuclear disarmament; the defendant States are the United Kingdom, India and Pakistan.
 Moreover, he also regularly appears before the European Court of Justice in Luxembourg, usually representing Civil Society Organizations.

 Phon van den Biesen is a member of the Scientific Council of the Centre for Environmental Law at the University of Amsterdam.
 He regularly teaches at home and abroad on human rights, humanitarian law, environmental law and on recent developments in international case law related to the Genocide Convention.

-He currently is working on a PhD on “The Independence of Lawyers, a Human Rights Perspective”.
+He also teaches, internationally, empowerment-courses to lawyers and is currently working on a PhD on “The Independence of Lawyers, a Human Rights Perspective”.

 - President of the Foundation Lawyers for Lawyers